with emphasized voice part

 It’s very helpful, though purists may shudder!
 Here’s the link:

 Another useful practice resource which can be found here.
+The site has links as follows:

 John Fletcher’s Midi and MP3 Files (including slowed-down sections)